-The Plan of Study for the MALT in Spanish must include the following distribution of credit hours, all at the 7000 level or above, and all within the School of Languages, Literatures and Cultures:
+The Program of Study for the MALT in Spanish must include the following distribution of credit hours, all at the 7000 level or above, and all within the School of Languages, Literatures and Cultures:

-- 6 credit hours in Language/Linguistics: "Spanish 7721: Structure of Modern Spanish," "Spanish 7723: Language and Society: Spanish in the US" - 3 to 6 credit hours in Civilization - 6 hours in Literature: 3 hours in Latin-American and 3 in Peninsular literature - 9 hours in "Span 7120: Second Language Teaching Methodology," Spanish 8120: Bilingualism and Language Contact," "Spanish 8000: Research in Second Language Learning"
+- 6 credit hours in Language/Linguistics: "Spanish 7721: Structure of Modern Spanish," "Spanish 7723: Language and Society: Spanish in the US," "Stylistics" - 6 credit hours in "Introduction to Hispanic Literature and Culture and its Pedagogy" I and II - 6 hours in Latin-American and/or Peninsular literature seminars taught in Spanish.
+One of these two courses needs to have a focus on Afro-Hispanic literature - 9 hours in "Span 7120: Second Language Teaching Methodology," "Spanish 8120: Bilingualism and Language Contact," "Spanish 8000: Research in Second Language Learning"

-The Plan of Study for the MALT requires that 5 of these courses (15-credit hours) be taught in Spanish.
-MALT students may take up to 3 credit hours in consultation with the graduate faculty, at the 7000 level or above, outside the School of Languages, Literatures and Cultures.
+The Program of Study for the MALT requires that 5 of these courses (15-credit hours) be taught in Spanish.
+MALT students may take up to 3 credit hours in consultation with the Spanish graduate faculty, at the 7000 level or above, outside the School of Languages, Literatures and Cultures.
 Students might earn outside credits in the College of Education and Human Development (in this case, the student would need to pay an extra fee) or the Department of English.